-High school football is one of the identifying institutions of twentieth-century Texas.
+High school football is one of the identifying institutions of 20th century Texas.
 It is not unusual to see youthful football players placed on the same pedestal as the cowboy, oil man, or other icons of the Lone Star State.
-In fact, it is shaped in the image of its coaches who are, by and large, an enigma to most of us.
+In fact, high school football is shaped in the image of its coaches who are, by and large, an enigma to most of us.
 We think of them as caricatures, men who are alternately revered and vilified (usually depending on how many games they have won recently), but they have always been members of a traditional, closed society, and we do not really know them in their complexities.